SindiLab/scANNA/README.md

 # scANNA (Package Repository)

 This repository hosts the package for [scANNA: single-cell ANalysis using Neural Attention]() (Preprint, submitted).
-To make package development and maintaining more efficient, we have located training scripts and tutorials in different repositories into different repositories, as listed below.
+To make package maintenance more efficient, and to provide more specific tutorials on using scANNA, we have located tutorials in a dedicated repository, as listed below.

 ![scANNA_Diagram](scANNA_overview.jpg)